Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 Competition is a Civil Liberty in Digital Markets

 Competition is the freedom to choose.
 In the digital age, where monopolies can form rapidly, robust competition is more urgent than ever.
-This requires technical solutions that enable choice, a core principle of our cloud migration services.
+This requires technical solutions that enable choice — a core principle of how we design cloud migrations.

 37. Monopolies don’t need censorship laws to shape speech; they just change algorithms.

 The only effective remedy for algorithmic censorship is choice.
-Our professional services focus on building systems with open standards, ensuring you are never locked into a single vendor after building your cloud.
+Systems built on open standards ensure you are never locked into a single vendor.

 38. Interoperability is the “freedom of assembly” for software.

 Interoperability is the enemy of the walled garden.
-When building BI, DWH, automation, data analytics, or AI platforms, we prioritize interoperability to ensure your systems can communicate and share data freely and securely.
+When building BI, data warehouse, automation or AI platforms, we prioritise interoperability to ensure your systems can communicate and share data freely and securely.

 39. Data portability is the right to emigrate.